Applying the Worldvolume Hybrid Monte Carlo method to the Hubbard model away from half filling: Results on the two-dimensional Hubbard model

 \subsection{Computational cost scaling}

-Since we use direct solvers for the inversion of fermion matrices, the computational cost is expected to scale as $O(N^3)$, provided that the convergence rate of the Newton iteration in each RATTLE update (for solving the equation that determines the Lagrange multiplier $\lambda$) depends only weakly on the system size.
-Figure~\ref{fig:etime} shows the elapsed computational time per RATTLE update and clearly confirms this expectation.
-The elapsed time is measured using GT-HMC rather than WV-HMC, because more accurate measurements are possible when the flow time is fixed.
+Since we employ direct solvers for inverting the fermion matrices, the computational cost is expected to scale as $O(N^3)$, provided that the convergence rate of the Newton iteration in each RATTLE update (for solving the equation that determines the Lagrange multiplier $\lambda$) depends only weakly on the system size.
+Figure~\ref{fig:etime} shows the elapsed computational time per RATTLE update, clearly confirming this scaling behavior.
+The elapsed time is measured using GT-HMC rather than WV-HMC, because fixing the flow time yields more accurate timing measurements.